barbagroup/geoclaw-landspill/README.md

 We provide two Docker images on [DockerHub](https://hub.docker.com/r/barbagroup/landspill).
-The first image is the one based on Ubuntu Bionic, which should work on majority of the systems.
+The first image is the one based on Ubuntu Bionic, which should work on the majority of the systems.
 The second one is based on Ubuntu Trusty, which is for the systems with old Linux kernels (like kernel 2.6 on old clusters at many universities).